Houghton Mill, St Ives and The Hemingfords walk, Cambridgeshire

-Turn right at the road to Hemingford Grey church.
+Turn right towards Hemingford Grey church.

 Turn abruptly left alongside the graveyard to follow a path along the riverbank.
 Follow the path keeping the river on your right to the far end of the High Street then turn right to continue along the riverbank.

-Hemingford Grey Manor
+Hemingford Grey Manor House

 On the right as you leave the village stands Hemingford Grey Manor house.
 Built in the 1130s, this is one of the oldest continually inhabited buildings in Britain.
 It's famous for being the home of the Green Knowe author Lucy Boston and for its gardens which are open to the public daily.

 The path crosses two meadows then leads alongside a mobile home park into Hemingford Abbots.

 Turn right along the road until you reach the Axe and Compass pub.